technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 ### Task 3: Validate the deployment

 You can validate that the deployment has succeeded in several ways.
 The easiest way is to search for your resource group on the Azure portal.
 You should see resources similar to the following:

-1. Open a browser and go to ``https://portal.azure.com`` and sign in with your Azure subscription account.
+1. Open a browser go to ``https://portal.azure.com`` and sign in with your Azure subscription account.
 Click on the Resource Group tile.

     ![](./media/image65.jpeg)